Winston sharp, Saints top Chargers 27-10 in preseason finale - WHIZ News

 Kamara added a 13-yard run after that to set up Ingram’s 1-yard score.

 Most of the Saints’ projected offensive starters played the opening series before getting the rest of the game off.
-The Chargers (0-3) played very few starters on either side of the ball.
+The Chargers (0-3) played very few starters.

+“We got full evaluations, which is what we were after in these three preseason games,” Chargers coach Brandon Staley said.
+“There is a lot to be decided here, especially at the back half of our team.
+We have to make sure that we take a good, hard look at it.”

 Trey Pipkins III started at right tackle, a spot for which he’s been competing with Storm Norton.
-Norton started at left tackle in place of projected starter Rashawn Slater, who had the game off.
+Norton started at left tackle in place of Rashawn Slater, who had the game off.

-Backup QB Chase Daniel, a former Saint, got the start for Los Angeles and completed 10 of 11 passes for 113 yards against a Saints defense that fielded a several starters.
-Daniel’s 38-yard pass to Jalen Guyton along the left sideline highlighted a 10-play, 75-yard touchdown drive that ended with Larry Roundtree III’s 1-yard run.
+Backup QB Chase Daniel, a former Saint, started for Los Angeles and completed 10 of 11 passes for 113 yards against a Saints defense fielding several starters.
+Daniel’s 38-yard pass to Jalen Guyton along the left sideline highlighted a 75-yard touchdown drive that ended with Larry Roundtree III’s 1-yard run.

-Joshua Kelley, who is competing with Roundtree for backup running back snaps, had rushes of 15 and 9 yards to set Roundtree’s TD, which cut New Orleans’ lead to 14-7.
+Joshua Kelley, who’s competing with Roundtree for backup running back snaps, had rushes of 15 and 9 yards.
+Kelly hurdled Saints safety Marcus Maye on his longer run, which came on third-and-14.

+“It’s not an accident.
+It’s not something I just did out of the blue.
+I’ve been doing that since college,” Kelley said.
+“I saw he was going low on me, so it was my chance.
+I thought, ‘Let me just jump over this dude.’”

-Wil Lutz’s 47-yard field goal as time expired in the first half gave New Orleans a 17-10 lead and the Saints went ahead 24-10 on Ian Book’s 9-yard pass to Kirk Merritt.
+Wil Lutz’s 47-yard field goal as time expired in the first half gave New Orleans a 17-10 lead.
+The Saints went ahead 24-10 on Ian Book’s 9-yard pass to Kirk Merritt.

 INJURIES

 Chargers: Defensive tackle and former LSU player Breiden Fehoko received treatment on the field for an apparent right leg injury before walking to the sideline on his own.
-Cornerback Kemon Hall, who had four tackles and broke up a pass, also received treatment on the field for an undisclosed injury but was able to walk to the sideline.
+Cornerback Kemon Hall, who had four tackles and broke up a pass, also received treatment on the field for an undisclosed injury.

 Saints: Penning’s injury came while the other player in the running to start at left tackle, James Hurst, is trying to work his way back from an injury that has kept him out of practice for more than a week.
+However, Allen said Hurst appears on track to return soon.
 Receiver Tre’Quan Smith also went to the locker room after a bizarre play in which the ball bounced out of his hands as he attempted a diving catch and floated to teammate Marquez Callaway for a first-down reception.
-Defensive tackle Malcolm Roach received treatment for a right leg injury but returned.
 Reserve defensive tackle Albert Huggins was carted off the field in the fourth quarter with an apparent left leg injury.
-Saints reciever Michael Thomas, who missed all of last season with an ankle injury, sat out the game with hamstring soreness and did not play at all this preseason.
+Saints receiver Michael Thomas, who missed all of last season with an ankle injury, sat out the game with hamstring soreness and did not play at all this preseason.

 UP NEXT